- The Commons

 I'd say that every great organization must have the same three elements--something that evolves out of its particular circumstances and the people involved in it; a mission that addresses the most critical problems of the times; yet all the while staying true to the universal values that inspire and direct us all.

 This transition comes at a most critical time in our economic history, a time of disillusionment and failure of existing systems.
 It has always seemed to me that the destiny of America is in the economic sphere as its designer and driver.
 As a people we are comfortable in this sphere of producing and trading and buying.
 It is our element.
 And it is our destiny to shape our economics either for greatness or for limited ends.
 History will judge us on how we do it.
-The New Economics Institute emerges at this particular time in our history to help shape and lead the implementation of a new economics so urgently needed.
+The Schumacher Center for a New Economics emerges at this particular time in our history to help shape and lead the implementation of a new economics so urgently needed.

-Though the medium of this new Institute is economics, its work is informed more broadly.
+Though the medium of this new organization is economics, its work is informed more broadly.
 It was Martin Buber, the great Hasidic writer, who described the task of human beings on earth as nothing less than striving to raise the sleeping spirit from stone to plant, from plant to animal, from animal to speaking being.
 He would have our every action permeated by this intent.

 What is economics at its core but a system for organizing human labor to transform the earth into products for one another?
 The outcome of that transformation can either degrade or enhance all involved; the nature of our economic institutions determines which it will be.
 If we accept Martin Buber's admonition, then it is our responsibility -- our spiritual task, if you will -- to create an economic system that embodies our highest ideas as human beings, one that builds community, advances ecological health, creates beauty, provides sustainability, and encourages mutuality.